 In this way each farm can monitor the trend of the qualitative parameters of the harvest in order to optimize it and get the best wines in each vintage.

-Are you interested in learning more about Agricolus features for choosing the best solution for your needs?
+Are you interested in learning more about features for vineyard in GRAPEDSS?